PLSysGitHub/loop-extrusion_with_replication/README.md

 By default, the code runs using CUDA, which can be installed at https://developer.nvidia.com/cuda-downloads.
 If you do not have a CUDA-compatible GPU, you can edit the option platform="cuda" to platform="CPU" in the a=simulation(...) call of the simulation you want to run.

+## Run times:
+The default steady state simulations with loop-extrusion took a day or two to run on a NVIDIA GeForce RTX 3080 GPU.
+The default replicating simulations with loop-extrusion took approximately a day.
+Simulations without loop-extruders are significantly faster, and typically finish in less than a day.

 ## References:
 Brandão, H. B., Ren, Z., Karaboja, X., Mirny, L. A., & Wang, X. (2021).
 DNA-loop extruding SMC complexes can traverse one another in vivo. *Nat.
 Struct.
 Mol.
 Biol.*